Simple techniques to take the guesswork out of grilling

-From what I learned from reading and experimenting, the right way to grill is what works for you, and the only way to get really good at grilling is practice.
-I sometimes ask my wife when out for dinner, "How come when I grill fish it isn't perfect like this?"
+From reading and experimenting, I learned that the right way to grill is what works for you, and the only way to get really good at grilling is to practice.
+I sometimes ask my wife when out for dinner, "How come when I grill fish, it isn't perfect like this?"

 Traditional barbecue is done slowly with low cooking temperatures and a lot of smoke.
 Grilling depends on a higher temperature to sear what you are cooking to keep the juices in.
 So here are some tips and ideas for grilling.

 Although grilling is considered a healthy way of cooking because much of the fat will drip into the fire, be careful to avoid flare-ups from the fat.
-Not only will you potentially burn what you are cooking and give it an acrid flavor; you can create a nasty fire hazard.
+Not only will you potentially burn what you are cooking and give it an acrid flavor, but you can also create a nasty fire hazard.

 He made the common mistake of not using enough charcoal at the start or replacing it when it burned down.
-Result, the food never seared properly so the juices were released and the meat dried out.
+As a result, the food was never appropriately seared, so the juices were released, and the meat dried out.

-He also used the self-starting charcoal briquettes that gave the food a funky chemical taste.
-I've been told you can buy real lump charcoal with no additives and it makes a big difference, but I've never been able to find it so I opted for a gas grill.
+He also used self-starting charcoal briquettes that gave the food a funky chemical taste.
+I've been told you can buy natural lump charcoal with no additives, which makes a big difference, but I've never found it, so I opted for a gas grill.

-If you wait until it's time to start cooking, some of the scrapings can fall into the flames and cause a flare-up.
-Before you begin heating the grill, brush it or spray it with a little vegetable oil to prevent food from sticking.
+If you wait until it's time to start cooking, some scrapings can fall into the flames and cause a flare-up.
+So before heating the grill, brush it or spray it with a bit of vegetable oil to prevent food from sticking.
 This is especially important if you are using a sugary basting sauce.

-Preheat that grill 15 to 30 minutes before you intend to start cooking.
+Preheat that grill for 15 to 30 minutes before you start cooking.
 Have all your cooking tools ready and standing by.
-This not only includes apron and utensils, but seasonings and basting sauces as well.
+These include not only aprons and utensils but also seasonings and basting sauces.
 And be sure to have a spray water bottle on hand in case of flare-ups.

 Know thy Grill

-With fish filets, I like to place them in a zip lock bag with a little olive oil and herbs but you can also prepare a glaze to coat them just before grilling.
-Remember to bring items to room temperature before grilling.
+With fish filets, I like to place them in a zip lock bag with a bit of olive oil and herbs, but you can also prepare a glaze to coat them just before grilling.
+But, again, remember to bring items to room temperature before grilling.

 Also, pat dry the meat, chicken, or fish before grilling so the marinade doesn't cause flare-ups.
-Barbecue sauce is used to baste what you are grilling and although commercial barbecue sauces are a big business, the essential ingredients are: tomatoes, vinegar, onion, mustard, and brown sugar.
-So experiment and create your own special sauce.
+Barbecue sauce is used to baste what you are grilling, and although commercial barbecue sauces are a big business, the essential ingredients are tomatoes, vinegar, onion, mustard, and brown sugar.
+So experiment and create your special sauce.

 How Long Do You Cook It?

-I guess the most frequent questions I’m asked are “how long do you cook it for?" and "how can you tell when it's done?"
-Although every cookbook you pick up has guidelines for each ingredient, it once again comes back to experience and touch.
+I guess the most frequent questions are, "how long do you cook it for?" and "how can you tell when it's done?"
+Although every cookbook you pick up has guidelines for each ingredient, it returns to experience and touch.

-For example, as a general rule, I like to cook a 1 1/2-inch New York Strip steak for a total of ten minutes.
-I start by grilling for 2 1/2 minutes, then turning it 90 degrees and cooking for another 2 1/2 minutes, flip the steak over to it’s other side and repeat the process thus giving the steak the classic grill marks.
+For example, as a general rule, I cook a one ½-inch New York Strip steak for ten minutes.
+I start by grilling for 2 ½ minutes, then turning it 90 degrees and cooking for another 2 ½ minutes, flip the steak over to its other side and repeat the process, thus giving the steak the classic grill marks.

-For steak, 115 – 120 degrees is rare, 125-130 degrees is medium rare and 135 – 140 degrees is medium.
-Don't forget, the meat will continue to cook once you remove it from the grill to rest, so you may want to remove it before hitting your target temperature so you don't overcook it.
+For steak, 115 – 120 degrees is rare, 125-130 degrees is medium rare, and 135 – 140 degrees is medium.
+Don't forget; the meat will continue to cook once you remove it from the grill to rest, so you may want to remove it before hitting your target temperature, so you don't overcook it.

-Everyone seems to have their own favorite grilling techniques, tools, marinades, family recipes ....often secret.
-And if you like gadgets, you'll love grilling since there are a plethora of great tools to enhance your grilling experience.
+Everyone seems to have their favorite grilling techniques, tools, marinades, and family recipes ....often secret.
+And if you like gadgets, you'll love grilling since many great tools enhance your grilling experience.